Tree Planting Projects

 Kistike’win means planting trees in Cree, and that is exactly what we aim to do.

-Opaskwayak Cree Nation and Blue Green Planet Project are partnering to plant trees on the traditional territories of Opaskwayak people in the Manitoban boreal forest in the Interlake Region.
+Nekote LP and Blue Green Planet Project are partnering to plant trees on the traditional territories of the Swampy Cree First Nations in the Manitoban boreal forest in the Interlake Region.

-The native jack pines will be planted on 63 hectares ravaged by wildfires that swept through the area in 2021.
+Native jack pines and black spruce will be planted in an area ravaged by wildfires that swept through the area in 2021.
 When the fire hit, the area was void of a viable seed source.
-The restoration work will provide forest benefits for future generations of Opaskwayak People and Canadians; improve watershed function, increase habitat for wildlife and sequester carbon.
+The restoration work will provide forest benefits for future generations of the Swampy Cree First Nations and Canadians, by improving watershed function, increasing habitat for wildlife and sequestering carbon.

 Investing in Oceans

 The world is one big, connected place and what happens on land affects the oceans.
 So, we’re sharing 20% of our bottom line with ocean ecology projects.
 Our initial project is Robert Stewart Sharkwater Foundation.